Project Vision Statement – Make Sure It Works

 Project Vision – What is it?

 Before setting pen to paper and trying to figure out your vision, you should first know what is it that you are trying to write.
 There are two different definitions at play here – project vision and project vision statement.
-Project vision is the overall grand idea of where the team or project is going.
-The statement on the other hand is sort of a tool that allows to communicate this vision in a clear and concise manner.
+The project vision is the overall grand idea of where the team or project is going.
+The statement on the other hand is sort of a tool that allows communicating this vision in a clear and concise manner.

 To put it simply, project vision statement is a written down version of the project vision.
 Its aim is to guide, motivate and inspire the people working on the project.
 Comprised out of only few sentences, it communicates the general feeling more than anything else.
 The vision statement is not supposed to give directions on how the team should act in any situation, but instead relays the core values and the end goal.
 Based on this information the team or individual team members can make decisions that best serve the project.

 “A project vision answers why, the essential starting point for inspiring action.” – Robert B. Sowby PMTimes

 A vision statement is the main tool to give knowledge on where the project should be going and thus should not be underestimated.
 It helps your team members make the right decisions.
 It motivates to complete tasks that are necessary for the end goal.
 And it inspires new action or solutions to achieve the desired result.
 Writing a project vision statement that contains all this is not easy and should be taken seriously.
 You will find various vision statement templates online, however, there is no one perfect fit for everyone.
 While there are no rules on what this statement has to look like, certain guidelines are recommended.

 Writing it down